MoserMichael/pythonimportplayground/README.md

 ## packages

-A Directory with an ```__init__.py``` is a python package, this directory can include more than one python file, the idea of a package is to treat all the python files in this directory as a whole. (you would get and error in python versions prior to 3.3)
+A Directory with an ```__init__.py``` is a python package, this directory can include more than one python file, the idea of a package is to treat all the python files in this directory as a whole.

 Once a package is imported: its ```__init__.py``` in that directory is implicitly run, in order to determine the interface of that package.

-An imported module foo must be a directory in the sys.path list, alternatively it can be a subdirectory of the current directory for a script.
+An imported package foo must be a directory in the sys.path list, alternatively it can be a subdirectory of the current directory for a script.

 ```
 >>> import sys